Akta3d/Akta3d_MP3_And_Led/README.md

 ## Web App
 A sample web app is available.
 It allow to control "all" main feature directly from a browser.

+### Add Arduino IDE plugin to upload file on Arduino file system
+- Download last release of https://github.com/esp8266/arduino-esp8266fs-plugin/releases
+- On your Arduino directory, create a new directory "Tools"
+- Unzip the archive here
+- Restart IDE

 ### Add file to arduino file system
 From Arduino IDE : Tools => ESP8266 Sketch data upload